ControlSystemStudio/phoebus/app/pace/doc/index.rst

 Starting PACE
 -------------

-PACE is opened whenever a ``*.pace`` configurationData file is opened, for example via a double-click in the file browser.
+PACE is opened whenever a ``*.pace`` configuration file is opened, for example via a double-click in the file browser.

 Using PACE
 ----------

-When a ``*.pace`` configurationData file is opened, the table displays the current value of PVs.
+When a ``*.pace`` configuration file is opened, the table displays the current value of PVs.
-Except for columns marked as read-only in the configurationData file (which is also indicated via the cell tool-tip), cell values can be edited.
+Except for columns marked as read-only in the configuration file (which is also indicated via the cell tool-tip), cell values can be edited.